GSto/digital-garden/notes/accessibility.md

 ### Images

-- Images should have alt text, unless they don't convey information.
+- Images should have alt text unless they don't convey information.
 In that case, they should have a 'role='presentation' attribute.

 ### Text

-- text should have enough contrast to be readable.
+- Text should have enough contrast to be readable.
 Contrast should be at least 4.5:1
 - Text should be readable when the screen is zoomed in to 200%
 - Blocks of text are no more than 80 characters wide.
 - Lines should have at least a 1.5 line height.